Python-SIP/sip/sphinx/using.rst

 To get around this problem you can build a private copy of the :mod:`sip` module that installed as part of your package.
 To do this you use the :option:`--sip-module <configure.py --sip-module>` option to specify the fully qualified package name of your private copy.
+You can also use the :option:`--no-tools <configure.py --no-tools>` option to specify that nothing else but the :mod:`sip` module is installed.

 Note that SIP v5 will only support private copies of the :mod:`sip` module.